j605/blog/content/post/shorts/Ansible 101 by trishnag.md

 categories:
   - dgplug
 ---
+We had an introductory session on Ansible in #dgplug and these are some notes from the class.
 1. Learned about hosts file to create an inventory, https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#hosts-and-groups

 2. Different connections (ssh and local for now).
 I had also tested it against a server running CentOS.